The History of the Trail System

 For over 40 years TGF has partnered with numerous public, private, and philanthropic organizations to collectively create over 100 miles of riverside trails, over 100 acres of riverside parks and natural areas, over 100,000 linear feet of water quality and recreational improvements with the River, and invest over $100 million in green improvements along the South Platte River and its tributaries in Metro Denver.
 This ongoing commitment to Denver’s greatest natural resource has resulted in over $10 billion of economic benefits to the areas adjacent to the River.

-If you want to know the ins and outs of all of Denver's bike paths, the best way to do it is get a map and start exploring.
-See the Map (pdf)
+- Bike Maps - If you want to know the ins and outs of all of Denver's bike paths, the best way to do it is get a map and start exploring.
+Get the Map (pdf)